ethanlewisbaird/ethanlewisbaird/README.md

 ### Hi there 👋
+My name is Ethan from Manchester UK welcome to my GitHub profile I'm currently working on scRNAseq analysis of Xenopus tadpole spinal cord during regrowth after amputation.
+I'm currently learning some more advanced scRNAseq techniques while also learning the basics of Git and Bash.
+Reach me via LinkedIn www.linkedin.com/in/ethan-baird-b46a7717b Or drop me amd email ethanlewbaird@gmail.com
 <!--
 **ethanlewisbaird/ethanlewisbaird** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.